-The FX show is expected to return in 2019
+The FX show will return for a ninth season in 2019

 Every season, Ryan Murphy’s award-winning FX horror anthology series American Horror Story manages to delight and revolt fans while constantly reinventing itself.
 We’ve seen spirits trapped in the purgatory of a haunted house, a terrifying clown on a killing spree and stars Sarah Paulson, Evan Peters and more play multiple roles across multiple timescales.